ufal/npfl129/exam/questions.md

   descent.
 Why are the learning rates not needed (i.e., why are the predictions of a trained model the same for all positive learning rates)?
 [5]

-- Define entropy, cross-entropy, Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
+- For discrete random variables, define entropy, cross-entropy, Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
 [5]

 - Define data distribution, empirical data distribution and likelihood.
 [5]